christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 {% endhighlight %}

-These lines are common for every documents.
+These lines are common for every documents (Text, Spreadsheet, Presentation, Drawing).

 Now you can interact with the document.

-Since we launched LibreOffice with `--calc` option, it's a spreadsheet.
+Since we launched LibreOffice with `--calc` option, let's try the spreadsheet interactions :

 {% highlight python %}
 # access the active sheet